Zilliqa/ZIP/zips/zip-11.md

 ZIP-11 (aka Seed Node Staking Phase I) aims to address this by proposing a contract design that allows token holders to directly deposit their stake in a contract thereby eliminating the need to send their tokens to a custodian.
-The contract now takes over the accounting responsibility to keep a track of tokens delegated by each user with each seed node operator.
+The contract now takes over the accounting responsibility to keep track of tokens delegated by each user with each seed node operator.
 It also computes on-chain the reward that each delegator should get which is proportional to the number of tokens delegated by a holder.

->Note: **Self-custodial or Non-Custodial?** <br>Even though there does not seem
+>Note: **Self-custodial or Non-Custodial?** Even though there does not seem
->to be well-defined distinction between self-custodial asset management and non-custodial management and are often used interchangeably in the blockchain space, we argue that there is a difference between the two. <br> Notice that in both ZIP-3 and ZIP-11, assets leave the wallet of the token holder.
+>to be well-defined distinction between self-custodial asset management and non-custodial management and are often used interchangeably in the blockchain space, we argue that there is a difference between the two. <br> <br> Notice that in both ZIP-3 and ZIP-11, assets leave the wallet of the token holder.
 In case of ZIP-3, the tokens move from the holder's wallet address to an address (unique to the holder) assigned by the operator.
 Once enough tokens have been pooled to meet the minimum stake deposit, the tokens get pooled from the different addresses (provided by the operator to the holders) into one single wallet address.
 All the pooled tokens then get transferred from this pool address to the contract.
-The safety of the assets held in the contract relies on the security of the contract. <br> In case of ZIP-11, tokens holders can directly deposit their tokens into the contract by providing the information on the address of the operator with which they wish to stake.
+The safety of the assets held in the contract relies on the security of the contract. <br> <br> In case of ZIP-11, tokens holders can directly deposit their tokens into the contract by providing the information on the address of the operator with which they wish to stake.
 ZIP-11 removes the need of the intermediate addresses.
 ZIP-11